lordcoudy/UpResAI/README.md

 # UpResAI

+You can find all files here - https://bit.ly/3LyH4q2

 NVIDIA NGX Implementation to C++ Console Application

 You will need NGX SDK and CUDA 12.x installed on your PC, Visual Studio 2017/2019 with Platform Toolset v141.